How to Preserve Collagen: What Works & What’s a Waste

 • Citrus fruits

-Peptides signal your skin to produce more of what it’s losing.
-They’re not magic alone.
-They work best layered under moisturizer or oils alongside your core routine.
+Peptides signal your skin to make more of what it is losing.
+They work best when the rest of your routine is already stable.

 Try: The Ordinary Matrixyl 10% + HA